inariksit/NLP_course/2016/Tutorial1/partII.md

 ### Writing morphological analysers

 If you are interested in developing morphological resources for some language, you'll need knowledge of morphological tools (lexc, twol, ...).
-With those tools, you can write *rewrite rules*, such as `n -> m / _ p` (*n* turns into *m* if followed by *p*), or parallel *constraints*, such as `n:m <=> _ *:p` (an *n* on the lexical side is realised as *m*, if it's followed by a *p* on the surface side; conversely, if a *m* on the surface side is followed by a *p*, then it must be a *n* in the lexical side.)
-The latter is nicer, because it is unambiguously reversible.
+With those tools, you can write *rewrite rules*, such as `n -> m / _ p` (*n* turns into *m* if followed by *p*), or parallel *constraints*, such as `n:m <=> _ *:p` (an *n* on the lexical side is realised as *m*, if it's followed by a *p* on the surface side; conversely, if a *m* on the surface side is followed by a *p*, then it must be an *n* in the lexical side.)

 These tools use internally *transducers* to do all the fancy stuff.
-Transducers are like automata, but instead of just matching, they transform the input.
+Transducers are like automata, but instead of just matching, they also transform the input.
 As for theory, you as a user don't need much insight in automata/transducers, but more on the morphophonological phenomena that happen in your language.
 You just write local rules, one for each phenomenon, and all the fancy transducer magic transforms your rules into a single minimal black box that tackles all the morphology.

 ### Mathematical insight / writing tools to write morphological analysers

-If you yourself want to write a better toolkit for writing morphological analysers, then you'll definitely need deep insight in the theory of automata.
+If you yourself want to write a better toolkit for writing morphological analysers, then you'll definitely need deep insight in the theory of finite-state automata and transducers.

 Or if you're just interested in the pure mathematical sense, because you think that automata are beautiful.
 Well, then you'll likely feel that you *want* to have deep insight, less that you *need*.